MewsSystems/gitbook-connector-api/operations/finance.md

 #### Payment next action discriminator

-* `RedirectToUrl` - Redirect customer to a URL where they can complete their payment
+* `RedirectToUrl` - Redirect customer to a URL where they can complete their payment.

 ## Add outlet bills